rpldy/react-uploady-docs/docs/guides/UMD.md

+---
+id: "UMD"
+description: "Using Uploady from a CDN without npm"
+---

 # UMD

 In case you're not using webpack, rollup, etc, to bundle your app and you need access to react-uploady functionality,